Mattis in Kabul, says elements in Taliban open to peace talks

 - US looks to 'victory' -

-Thanks to the political process, Mattis said America is now looking towards victory in Afghanistan after more than 16 years of conflict.
+Thanks to the political process, Mattis said America was now looking towards victory in Afghanistan after more than 16 years of conflict.

 "It's all working to achieve a political reconciliation, not a military victory," Mattis said.